All Episodes

 Okay, I thought you were Australian.

-Yeah, there's a there's a difference, though.
+Yeah, there's a difference, though.

 There's a difference.

-Is well people think of Hitler now as the crazy guy who killed millions of people.
+People think of Hitler now as the crazy guy who killed millions of people.

-And in fact, the guy he thought was the butler uh turned out to be Hitler, and the meeting got off to a very bad start.
+And in fact, the guy he thought was the butler turned out to be Hitler, and the meeting got off to a very bad start.

 But he wasn't off the charts kooky the way Kim Jong-il is.

-He doesn't preside over some nothing state that has nothing going for it, apart from the fact that it's got the world's greatest concession for generic Viagra.
+He doesn't preside over some nothing state that has nothing going for it apart from the fact that it's got the world's greatest concession for generic Viagra.

 And he wasn't like this Ayatollah guy, the Ayatollahs and Mahmoud Ahmadinejad, who comes and gives a big address in New York to the United Nations and talks about the 12th Imam showing up.

-was going to be coming back any day now and it would be humiliating for the 12th imam to have to uh go in procession down such narrow streets so he had the streets widened for him.
+When Ahmadinejad was mayor of Tehran, he had the streets widened because he thought the 12th Imam was going to be coming back any day now, and it would be humiliating for the 12th Imam to have to go in procession down such narrow streets.

 We don't have the excuse.